 Find a place to work, shut off all…

 This will avoid writer’s block because you are not being continuously side railed.

-So ask for that respect when you need to go to battle
+Place value on writing, respect when you need to go to battle.

 Tip 8: Set Writing Goals

 This involves shooting for x-amount of words a day, or games like do not break the chain.

 Break The Chain